Recessions Explained: Definition, Warning Signs and What Happens During One

 - Pay down debt.
 Household debt is much lower now than it was before the Great Recession in 2008, according to Mark Zandi, chief economist at Moody’s Analytics.
 In a January 2019 interview with NPR’s Planet Money podcast, he said that many Americans are in better shape than they were before the last recession — of course, that’s not the case for everyone.

 - Take the time to analyze your finances.
-A plethora of personal finance apps exist that help with budgeting, such as Mint and You Need a Budget.
+A plethora of personal finance apps, such as Mint and You Need a Budget, help with budgeting.
 Or, check out these free budget templates compiled by GOBankingRates.
 Oftentimes, it helps to track your spending thoroughly to see where you should cut spending.

 The most important thing to keep in mind is that the economy goes through phases of expansion and recession.
 Being diligent during the good times — and the bad — can help you be financially successful in the long term.